-To prepare an Implementation Plan, the following table was prepared to provide an overview of the estimated unit costs for active transportation facilities, road calming measures to include signage to implement the AT network.
+The following table was prepared to provide an overview of the estimated unit costs for active transportation facilities, road calming measures to include signage to implement the AT network.

-Table 15: AT N Network Estimated Unit Costs DESCRIPTION UNIT VALUE COMMENTS/ ASSUMPTIONS Addition of a 1.5 m paved shoulder in conjunction with a road widening project linear km Price for both sides of the road, assumes 1.5m AT lanes on both sides of the roadway (1.5m x 2 sides = 3.0m).
+Table 12 : AT Netw Table 12: AT Network Estimated Unit Costs Description Unit Value Comments/Assumptions Addition of a 1.5 m paved shoulder in conjunction with a road widening project linear km \$300,000 to \$350,000 Price for both sides of the road, assumes 1.5m AT lanes on both sides of the roadway (1.5m x 2 sides = 3.0m).
 Includes adjustments to culverts, catch basins driveway entrances, asphalt and sub-base, signs & pavement markings.
-Road projectfunds all other improvement.
-Addition of a 1.5 m paved shoulder in conjunction with existing road reconstruction /resurfacing linear km Price for both sides of the road, 1.5m paved shoulder.
+Road project funds all other improvement.
+Addition of a 1.5 m paved shoulder in conjunction with existing road reconstruction / resurfacing linear km \$125,000 to \$150,000 Price for both sides of the road, 1.5m paved shoulder.
 Assumes AT project pays for additional granular base, asphalt and edge line.
-Widening of paved shoulders on existing roadway to 1.5 m for AT lanes linear km Price for both sides.
+Widening of paved shoulders on existing roadway to 1.5 m for AT lanes linear km \$40,000 to \$60,000 Price for both sides.
 Includes grinding of existing pavement, markings, signs and line painting.
-New granular surfaced off-road multi- use trail within road right-of-way (or encroaching on Crown land or other publicly available land) linear km Price for 3m wide, compacted stone dust surface in complex site conditions (includes cost of clearing).
+New granular surfaced off-road multi- use trail within road right-of-way (or encroaching on Crown land or other publicly available land) linear km \$75,000 to \$100,000 Price for 3m wide, compacted stone dust surface in complex site conditions (includes cost of clearing).
 Price depends of scale / complexity of project.
-Addition of rumble strip to paved shoulder linear km Price for both sides.
-Granular shoulder sealing linear km Both sides spray emulsion applied to harden the granular shoulder.
-This will reduce gravel on the paved portion of the shoulder and significantly reduce shoulder
+Addition of rumble strip to paved shoulder linear km \$3,000 Price for both sides.
+Granular shoulder sealing linear km \$3,000 Both sides spray emulsion applied to harden the granular shoulder.
+This will reduce gravel on the paved portion of the shoulder and significantly reduce shoulder maintenance.
+Removable bollard each \$750 Basic style (e.g. 75mm diameter galvanized), with footing.
+Flexible bollards each \$400 Should be placed at 10m intervals where required.

-maintenance.

-Removable bollard each Basic style (e.g. 75mm diameter galvanized), with footing.

-Flexible bollards each Should be placed at 10m intervals where required.
 Cost depends on product type used.

-Planters for chicanes each

-Temporary speed bumps set of 2

-Large sign for "speed fines & demerit points" each

-Signs each Price for one side of road.

-Bike / Pedestrian road marking each
+Planters for chicanes each \$400 Temporary speed bumps set of 2 \$1000 Large sign for "speed fines & demerit points" each \$1000 Signs each \$200 Price for one side of road.
+Bike / Pedestrian road marking each \$200